 Nettle Leaves

 In some cases, herbal remedies can be just as strong, if not more so, than prescription drugs that are on the market.
 When a nettle leaf extract was compared side by side with frusemide, a prescription diuretic, the effects were almost identical.
+Moreover, nettle leaves helped decrease blood pressure as well.
+To get this into your system, boil nettle leaves into a tea and drink often.

 Barley Water